cmolisee/cmolisee.github.io/_posts/2025-07-13-home-server-part-2.md

 You can now open and edit the files on the MicroSD you just flashed.
 The `/DietPi.txt` file contains configurations that you can alter before installation and first boot.
 There is plenty of forums and documentation with details on the ohher files.
 It is not required to edit any of them for this setup.

-**Step 4:** If you haven't already unboxed all the goodies, do it now you psycho.
-Connect the heatsink to your RaspberryPi - it's easier to connect the cable and then punch down the heatsink, insert the MicroSD, plug in the 5v adapter to the wall and the pi, connect your ethernet cable into the RJ45 port, and finally turn it on!
+**Step 4:** If you haven't already unboxed all the goodies, you are a psycho and should do it now. <sup>1</sup>Connect the heatsink to your RaspberryPi - it's easier to connect the cable and then punch down the heatsink, insert the MicroSD, plug in the 5v adapter to the wall and the pi, connect your ethernet cable into the RJ45 port, and finally turn it on!

+> *<sup>1</sup>Do not forget to remove the last 3 fins from the heatsink so the sata hat can fit.
+Otherwise, make sure you are prepared with additional spacers and an extender for the 40 pin GPIO.*
+{: .prompt-info }

 **Step 5:** Find the IP address by logging into your router or using one of the many open source IP scanning tools in the market.
 It will likely have a hostname of 'DietPi' because there are some nifty little scripts that run as soon as you turn on the pi.